Puberty and teenage years can be a difficult time for parents and teens alike.

 So whilst it may manage some acne issues, it only sets up the teen for more dramatic and longer-lasting health issues.

-The final prescription, once these options don’t work, is antidepressants.
+The final prescription, once these options don’t work, is antidepressants or anxiety medications.
 It’s a slippery slope once teens get to this point, and the road that leads them to this point should be questioned.

 Is there a better way?